ezrantn/icitacee-2025/result-discussion.typ

 == System Functionality

-A decentralized verification framework for academic credentials has been prototyped on a dedicated testnet and recorded a positive outcome.
-Credential storage and authentication rely on the Solana blockchain alongside the InterPlanetary File System (IPFS), ensuring both transparency and resistance to unauthorized access.
-Once a school uploads a diploma, IPFS generates a unique cryptographic hash of that document.
-This hash then resides on Solana, locking in the credential's original content and preventing later alterations.
-Anchoring large files on-chain requires tailored account architectures; the protocol therefore introduces custom data containers that accommodate the expanded storage footprints while minimizing impact on network throughput.
+A decentralized system for the verification of academic qualifications has been prototyped on a testnet based on the Solana blockchain and InterPlanetary File System for storage and verification.
+The protocol is transparent, secure against unauthorized access, and provides specialized data containers for higher storage footprints.

+To support decentralized diploma storage and verification, a smart contract was deployed on the Solana testnet.
+This contract defines two key data structures: `DiplomaRegistry`, which tracks the number of diplomas issued by an authority, and `Diploma`, which stores the details of each issued diploma.
+The design ensures immutability and traceability of records by anchoring each credential to a specific IPFS hash.

 ```
 pub struct DiplomaRegistry {